alliance-genome/agr_archive_initial_prototype/README.md

 ## Running the Enviroment

-All the following steps are not nessasary, if one wants to only develop part of the system.
-The frontend (webapp) can be pointed to a different API server and the webpack dev server will run on its own without the API, Indexer, or ES running.
+All of the following steps are not nessasary, if developing only one part of the system.
+The frontend (webapp) can be pointed to a different API server and the webpack dev server will run on its own without the API, indexer, or ES running.

-Simularly if only the API needs to be developed then one can start the API and point the ES_HOST to somewhere that already has data and there is no need to run the webapp, indexer, or elasticsearch instance.
+Simularly, if only the API needs to be developed then one can start the API and set the ES_HOST variable to the location of an instance that already has data and there is no need to run the webapp, indexer, or ElasticSearch instance.

-Also simularly if someone is developing the indexer, they can go through the local setup of the elasticsearch and point the indexer to run against the localhost elasticsearch with out having to run the API or webapp.
+Also, if someone is developing the indexer, they can go through the local setup of the ElasticSearch and point the indexer to run against the ElasticSearch server running on localhost, with out having to run the API or webapp.

 ### Webapp

-In a seperate terminal window run the following:
+In a seperate terminal window run the following commands:

 ```bash
 	(agr) agr> make -C webapp run